-The WIP track is expected to address emerging areas where reliability is a first class requirement.
-WIP submissions may cover new application domains, new technologies, and new methods related to reliable software, such as autonomous systems, IoT, Industries 4.0, IA for critical systems, Cloud/Edge, security, energy management, etc.
+The WIP track is expected to address emerging areas where reliability is a first-class requirement.
+WIP submissions may cover new application domains, new technologies, and new methods related to reliable software, such as autonomous systems, IoT, Industries 4.0, AI for critical systems, Cloud/Edge, security, energy management, etc.

-Both kinds of submission must be original and shall undergo anonymous peer review.
+Both kinds of submissions must be original and shall undergo anonymous peer review.
 Submissions by recent MSc graduates and PhD students are especially sought.

 Call for Tutorials

 The conference seeks tutorials in the form of educational seminars on themes falling within the scope of the conference, with hands‐on or practical elements, and a topical slant oriented to selected targets in the typical conference audience.

 The conference audience includes professionals who work in critical systems or develop features for them, students in computer science or engineering education, academic researchers in the field of conference interest, or people who merely approach software development as a hobby.